by17s/tgpu-quartz/docs/inst.md

 # Matrix Instructions

 > [!IMPORTANT]
-> Matrix registers have no fixed type.
+> Matrix registers do not have a fixed type.
 The type of the matrix depends on the instruction used.
 > Syntax: `wmma.T rdm, rm1, rm2, rm3` where `T` can be: `i32`, `fp32`, `fp16`, `bf32`, `bf16`.

 | Instruction | Syntax | Description |